Ok Google: “What is the Future of Voice Search and It’s Impact on SEO.

 Google’s Hummingbird algorithm update focuses on semantic search which is understanding the searcher’s query through contextual meaning.
 SEO is no longer purely keyword stuffing and buying your ranks through link building.
 It’s all about gaining a deeper understanding of what drives searchers to become satisfied.

 Now that Google can understand the intent behind a user’s search query, content has become an integral part of your SEO strategy.
-Google favours content which is in-depth, focussed and provides clear answers to a queries.
+Google favours content which is in-depth, focussed and provides clear answers to user queries.

 As voice search are known to be longer queries than traditional search, long tail keywords are even more critical.
 By understanding what searcher’s ask and which queries you want to rank for, you can provide answers and target those long tail phases.Tailor sections of your content that answer questions quickly, for example developing an FAQ section to capture industry specific questions.